freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

    Unfortunately, the list does not include hundreds of languages out there.
 We get dozens of requests from contributors like you every day to enable a language they speak and would like to help translate to.

-   We are definitely looking forward to adding more languages to the list, but as you may already guess, it would only be feasible if we get enough momentum and around a world language.
+   We are definitely looking forward to adding more languages to the list, but as you may already guess, it would only be feasible if we get enough momentum around a world language.

    If you would like us to include a new world language of your liking, we recommend getting your friends excited about this.

    Once you have a small group of people (at least 4-5) interested and committed, we can hop on a call.
-We will explain you all the details and walk you through some of the tools and processes.
+We will explain all the details and walk you through some of the tools and processes.

 ## Getting started